MicroFocus/alm-octane-js-rest-sdk/README.md

 # Node-Octane

-A Node.js wrapper for the MF ALM Octane API.
+A Node.js wrapper for the Open Text ALM Octane and ValueEdge REST API.

 ## Table of contents
 1. [Installation](#installation)